Rashi-1012/server-management-chatbot/README.md

 1. Get an OpenAI API key from https://platform.openai.com/
 2. Set the `OPENAI_API_KEY` environment variable
 3. Restart the application
+4. you can use other models as well.
 Without the API key, the chatbot will use rule-based responses.

 ## 🔒 Security Considerations